A Brief History of Gold Jewellery

 Though silver was known to be more plentiful in ancient China, gold jewellery was hugely popular.
 It was worn by men and women of all classes and considered to protect the wearer.
 Over time, gold's durability and timeless appeal has made it even more popular and it has now become a great form of investment.

-Gold standard is a monetary system.
+Put simply, the gold standard is a monetary system.
 Using the gold standard, a country’s currency or paper money has a value directly linked to gold.
+A country that uses the gold standard sets a fixed price for gold, buying and selling the precious metal at that price, which determines the value of the currency.

 In 1717 the UK set the gold standard, meaning that currency is linked to gold at a fixed rate.
 The rest of the world, apart from China, followed suit in setting a gold standard between 1870-1900a.
 However, following the First World War, many countries moved to fractional gold standards in 1914 to try and fix the economy, not returning to the gold standard until 1925.